-- F. Road Fee.
-In addition to the Performance Deposit, an Owner shall also tender a nonrefundable Road Fee to the Association for the impact to the roads by construction vehicles.
+4. Road Fee.
+In addition to the Performance Deposit, an Owner shall also tender a nonrefundable Road Fee to the Association for the impact on the roads by construction vehicles.
 For single family residential projects of 3000 square feet or less, the amount of the Road Fee shall be \$2000.00.
 For single family residential projects greater than 3000 square feet, the amount of the Road Fee shall be \$3000.00.
 The amount of the Road Fee for smaller projects shall be within the discretion of the DRC and the Board of Directors.
+Road Fees for multi-family units will be based on the aggregate square footage of all units.
+Multifamily buildings with total living square footage of all the units being 3000 square feet or less will have a road fee of \$2000.00.
+Multi-family units having more than 3000 square feet will have a \$3,000.00 Road Fee.

-The above formula for the Road Fee shall apply to multifamily projects on a per unit basis. - G. Progress Inspections - The DRC may conduct random site visits as well as quarterly progress updates from time to time, scheduled or unscheduled, to inspect all work in progress and to ensure compliance with the plans as approved by the DRC, the Declaration of Protective Covenants, or the Design Review Guidelines.
-In the event of noncompliance, the DRC shall give written notice thereof to the Owner or the Owner's agent.
-Absence of such inspections or notifications during construction shall not constitute either approval of the work in progress or a waiver thereof. - 2.
-An Owner shall bring his or her project into compliance within ten (10) days of receipt of any written notice of insufficiency with respect to the approved plans.
+- D. Progress Inspections - 1.
+The DRC Manager may conduct site visits from time to time as well as quarterly progress updates, to inspect all work in progress and to ensure compliance with the Plans as approved by the DRC, the Declaration of Protective Covenants, or the Design Review Guidelines.
+In the event of non-compliance, the DRC Manager shall give written notice thereof to the Owner or the Owner's agent.
+The absence of such inspections or notifications during construction shall not constitute either approval of the work in progress or a waiver thereof. - 2.
+An Owner shall bring his or her project into compliance within ten (10) days of receipt of any written notice of insufficiency with respect to the approved Plans.
 An Owner may request additional time to correct for good cause shown.
-Failure to correct shall subject the Owner to the imposition of fines, pursuant to the Fine Schedule, as it may be amended from time to time,and/or possible legal action. - 3.
-The DRC architect shall perform two site inspections during the course of construction: 1) in conjunction with Gunnison County's framing inspection; and 2) upon completion of the project as approved by the DRC. - H. Improvement Location Certificate (ILC) or Improvement Survey - 1.
-Due to setback restrictions and lot size within Buckhorn Ranch, all applicable building corners must be staked by a professional land surveyor (PLS) prior to any placement of concrete foundation footings.
-The PLS will prepare an ILC showing all building corners are within the required setbacks.
-The ILC will be kept on file in the Association's property management company's office. - 2.
-Upon completion of construction, the Owner shall provide to the DRC a final ILC performed by a licensed, registered surveyor (or engineer) attesting that: - a. the building, including any applicable design features as described herein, is located within the mandatory setbacks and building envelope; - b. the building foundation is located as approved in Final Plan Review; and

-- c. the building foundation elevation is in compliance as approved in Final Plan Review (+/- one foot tolerance). - 3.
-The ILC shall further include the location of the residence on the lot, in addition to any other improvements on the subject property. - 4.
-Any deviations from the above tolerances shall be subject to fines imposed by the DRC Board pursuant to the Fine Schedule, as it may be amended from time to time and/or potential legal action. - 5.
-The ILC shall be kept on file at the property management company offices.
+Failure to correct shall subject the Owner to the imposition of fines, pursuant to the Fine Schedule and/or possible legal action. - E. Improvement Location Certificate (ILC) or Improvement Survey - 1.
+Due to setback restrictions and lot size within Buckhorn Ranch, all applicable building corners must be staked by a Professional Land Surveyor (PLS) prior to any placement of concrete foundation footings.
+The PLS will prepare an ILC showing all building corners are within the required setbacks. - 2.
+If necessary, the DRC reserves the right to request the Owner provide to the DRC a final ILC performed by a licensed, registered surveyor (or engineer) attesting that: - a.
+The building, including any applicable design features as described herein, is located within the mandatory setbacks and building envelope; - b.
+The building foundation is located as approved by the DR; and - c.
+The building foundation elevation is in compliance as approved by the DRC (+/- one foot tolerance). - 3.
+The ILC shall further include the location of the building on the lot, in addition to any other improvements on the subject property. - 4.
+Any deviations from the above tolerances shall be subject to fines pursuant to the Fine Schedule, and/or potential legal action. - 5.
+A copy of the final ILC shall be kept on file at the property management company offices. - F. Final Project Inspection - 1.
+The Owner or the Owners' agent shall notify the property management company in writing when the Owner's project is complete and ready for inspection.